 Do I Have Hormonal Acne?

-There are three factors that could indicate that hormone imbalance is at the root of an acne problem.
+Here are the three factors that point to hormone imbalance as the root of an acne problem.

 #1.
 Acne development is heaviest in certain areas.

 During the teenage years, acne development in what is known as the “T” zone can be an indicator of hormonal causation.
 This zone includes the forehead, brow, nose, and chin.